cecat/CeC-HA-Addons/addons/yamcam-tpu/README.md

-# Camera-sounds add-on for Home Assistant
+# Camera-sounds add-on for Home Assistant (w/ TPU support)
 CeC
 July 2024

 ---

-### This is still a work in progress
+### This is not yet working

-It's basically working but I am still finding issues to fix...
+this version is intended to support the Coral TPU for inference.

 Use TensorFlow Lite and the YAMNet sound model to characterize sounds deteced by  microphones on remote cameras.